EnzoVenturelliPina/Burger-Shop/README.md

 # **About this Project**

-This system, built with Angular for the front-end and Spring Boot for the back-end, provides a seamless and efficient solution for managing a burger shop, from user authentication to dynamic menus, shopping carts, and a rewarding loyalty system. (coupons).
+This system, built with Angular for the front-end and Spring Boot for the back-end, provides a seamless and efficient solution for managing a burger shop, from user authentication to dynamic menus, shopping carts, and a rewarding loyalty system (coupons).

 **PS:** This project is part of my personal portfolio, and I would greatly appreciate any constructive feedback you may have.
 Whether it's regarding the code structure, programming logic, best practices, or any other aspect that could help me grow as a developer.